-First, we explain why the burden of proof on whether an SFA should be established lies
+First, we explain why the burden of proof on whether an SFA should be established lies squarely with the NSICs (Section II).

 1 These comments are submitted pursuant to the Commission's February 8, 2022 "Notice Soliciting Comments" in this proceeding, and its Notice of Proposed Rulemaking under the State Administrative Procedure Act (I.D.
 No. PSC-04-22-00004-P, published January 26, 2022).